kkwong44/brainpower/README.md

 * Each social media link will be opened in a new window when its clicked

 ### *Access to Instruction*
-Each game can have it's own instruction and can be accessed by clicking on the instruction button.
+Each game can have its own instruction and can be accessed by clicking on the instruction button.
 A message box with instruction will display and sit on top of the page.

 ### *Game Title*
 For this project there is only one game and the title for this game is "Numbers Memory Game".